DavidS/talk-proposals/2017/fosdem+cfgmgmtcamp2018.md

 # Getting to 100% Coverage with Ruby

-Abstract: Many talk about TDD, but few practice it.
-In Ruby, the testing library rspec provides a great base to get going.
-David will show the techniques to build and stay with 100% code coverage on a real-life project, and talk about the advantages of reaching 100%, and pitfalls learned.
+Abstract: Many talk about BDD, and TDD, but few practice it.
+In Ruby, the testing library rspec provides a great base to get going with both.
+The first half of the talk will be a overview of rspec's flavour of Behaviour Driven Development, and how to think specification first.
+Then David will show the techniques to build and stay with 100% code coverage on a real-life project, and talk about the advantages of reaching 100%, and pitfalls learned.
 There will be code examples.

-Some basic Ruby knowledge helpful.
+Some basic Ruby knowledge helpful, but the principles apply to anny programming system.

 (submit this to Testing dev room)

 # Small Team, Big Success with Cloud CI

 Abstract: Or, "How we move fast, and don't break things".
-How the Puppet Developer Experience and the Modules team at Puppet provide quick feedback across platforms on code changes using the cloud services Travis-CI and Appveyor.
+How the Puppet Developer Experience and the Modules teams at Puppet provide quick feedback across platforms on open source code changes using the cloud services Travis-CI and Appveyor.
 Examples will be mostly based on ruby and puppet, but show general patterns to improve cycle times, and provide better feedback.

 (submit this to Testing dev room)